 With a heavy workload, I was given this task with a tight deadline.
 In order to complete this task I used many of the legal research skills developed during law school.

 As a graduate from law school, you explore the law's importance, limitations, and complexities at a philosophical level.
 Understanding the fundamental legal principles is at the very core of studies in law.
-On the contrary, based on my experience at Slater & Gordon, the practice of law involves a number of further complexities which are only experienced through day to day practice.
+On the contrary, based on my experience at Slater and Gordon, the practice of law involves a number of further complexities which are only experienced through day to day practice.

 Further, it is apparent just how important each member plays in the delivery of legal services.
 Whilst lawyers are generally perceived as receiving the accolades for a job well done, it is the legal assistants, paralegals and support staff that enable lawyers to do what lawyers do – which is to zealously represent their clients' position.